HarryPaniccc/DnD/World of Helodaria/Lucius.md

   - name: Attack
     desc: Lucius makes one Unarmed Strike, one Searing Lash, or one Spear of Damnation +2 attack.
   - name: Wrathflight (Costs 2 Actions)
     desc: Lucius summons his bat wings and beats them.
 Each creature within 10ft. of him must succeed on a DC 19 dexterity saving throw or take 1d6 + 4 bludgeoning damage and be knocked prone.
 Lucius can then fly up to his movement speed.
-He loses his flying speed after finishing this movement.
+He loses his flying speed at the start of his next turn.
 ```